 Cut out alcohol and drugs

-If you are currently imbibing in alcohol regularly, or using drugs to treat illness, you may want to take a hard look at your current habits.
+If you are currently imbibing in alcohol regularly or using drugs to treat illness, you may want to take a hard look at your current habits.
 The detrimental effects of alcohol and drug abuse last well beyond a bad hangover and can negatively affect your mental health as well as your physical health.
 If you feel that you may be struggling with drug or alcohol use, consider seeking out professional help.
-There are many rehabilitation facilities that can assist you, including drug rehabs in NJ, as well as other U.S. states and cities.
+There are many rehabilitation facilities that can assist you, including drug rehabs in NJ, as well as in other U.S. states and cities.

 Try essential oils

 If you are taking pills for standard medication uses, like taking Advil for frequent headaches, this could be another way to “detox” your life.
 Consider switching up your treatment methods to more natural remedies, such as essential oils and vitamins.
 In many cases, making initial changes to your diet and activity levels can help you feel better and healthier, so you may not even need medication to treat ailments.
-But essential oils can provide a natural remedy for treating these issues, if they persist.
+But essential oils can provide a natural remedy for treating these issues if they persist.
 For example, peppermint oil can be used to treat headaches.
-Lavender essential oil can help with sleep issues and insomnia.
+The lavender essential oil can help with sleep issues and insomnia.

-No matter what method you start with, a detox is always a good way to reinvigorate your current health and wellness routine.
+No matter what method you start with, detox is always a good way to reinvigorate your current health and wellness routine.